Prag8855/aab/content/guides/how-to-find-a-kita-in-berlin.md

 Only a few *Kitas* will answer emails.
 If they don't answer, call and ask to visit.
 Many *Kitas* also have information days or drop-in days when you can go and ask questions.[^5]

-If you don’t get a reply the first time you contact a *Kita*, or they say they have no place available, try contacting them again later.[^10] Sometimes, children will leave, and new places will become available.
+If you don't get a reply the first time you contact a *Kita*, or they say they have no place available, try contacting them again later.[^10] Sometimes, children will leave, and new places will become available.

 **[List of Kita search services ↓](/guides/how-to-find-a-kita-in-berlin#kita-search-services)**